swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 In the constraint generator, we constrain all literal segments' types to equal the type of the `InterpolatedStringLiteralExpr` itself.

-(**Note:** This will complicate a constraint system which was radically simplified in [21ee10b][21ee10b], apparently to improve compile times; not having access to the underlying bug, I can't tell how serious this problem might be.)
+> **Draft note:** This will complicate a constraint system which was radically simplified in [21ee10b][21ee10b], apparently to improve compile times; not having access to the underlying bug, I can't tell if this might cause a regression.
+I'd appreciate input from someone involved in the original fix, or who can at least see rdar://problem/29389887.

 In the constraint applier, we only wrap interpolated segments, not literal segments, in `init(stringInterpolationSegment:)` calls.